Minister confirms ‘BYOB’ gathering will be referred to police if necessary, according to a Downing Street party email

-Minister confirms ‘BYOB’ gathering will be referred to police if necessary in Downing Street party email
+Minister confirms ‘BYOB’ gathering will be reported to the police if necessary, according to a Downing Street party email.

-Boris Johnson dispatched Government minister Michael Ellis to testify in the Commons about allegations that a senior civil servant had “socially distanced drinks” in the No10 garden.
+The minister insisted that the PM ‘has the confidence of the public’ as he stood in front of sparsely-attended Tory benches.

 The minister dispatched to respond to the latest No10 party allegations has confirmed that the “bring your own booze” gathering will, if necessary, be reported to the police.

-Boris Johnson has dispatched Government minister Michael Ellis to face a Commons grilling over allegations that a senior civil servant held “socially distanced drinks” in the No10 garden during the lockdown.
+Boris Johnson has dispatched Government minister Michael Ellis to face a Commons grilling over allegations that a senior civil servant had “socially distanced drinks” in the No10 garden during the lockdown.

-Mr Ellis told MPs that the alleged lockdown-breaking party on May 20th would be investigated by Sue Gray, who is also looking into other allegations of lockdown-breaking parties, and that if there was any evidence of criminal wrongdoing, it would be referred to the police.
+Mr Ellis confirmed the alleged 20 May event would be investigated by Sue Gray, who is investigating other party accusations, and that it would be referred to police if there was evidence of criminal wrongdoing, standing in front of sparsely-attended Tory benches.

-The Cabinet Office minister refused to answer the “hypothetical” question of whether Mr Johnson would resign if it was discovered that he had broken the rules by attending the party.
+Mr Johnson would resign if it was discovered that he had broken the rules by attending the party, but the Paymaster General refused to answer the “hypothetical” question.

-He also refused to comment on whether Mr Johnson and his wife Carrie were involved in the event, as has been suggested.
+He also refused to say if Mr Johnson and his wife Carrie were involved in the event, as has been suggested.

 Mr. Ellis stated, “The Prime Minister is going nowhere.”